Building Scalable Video Understanding Benchmarks through Sports: Generating the dataset with

 \subsection{\lcric: Overview}

-Leveraging \ASAP's scalability, we create \lcric, a large-scale \LVU benchmark with 1008 hours of densely annotated Cricket videos with virtually zero annotation cost, by auto-labelling 131 cricket matches of average length $\sim$7.5 hours, containing nearly 475 timestamp recordings (balls per match) on average. \ASAP automatically labels all the balls in a Cricket match with 1 of 12 events (Section~\ref{subsec:cricket_overview}) to generate a sequence of events (i.e \textit{event chain} shown in Figure~\ref{fig:asap_stage2}) for a cricket match.
+Using \ASAP's scalability, we create \lcric, a large-scale \LVU benchmark with 1008 hours of densely annotated Cricket videos at virtually zero annotation cost, by auto-labeling 131 cricket matches of average length $\sim$7.5 hours, containing nearly 475 timestamp recordings (balls per match) on average. \ASAP automatically labels all the balls in a match with 1 of 12 events (Section~\ref{subsec:cricket_overview}) to generate a sequence of events (i.e \textit{event chain} shown in Figure~\ref{fig:asap_stage2}) for a cricket match.
 We then generate annotated video clips by segmenting the videos along with the aligned event chain into a contiguous sequence of 10-over ($\sim$50 minutes) clips.